-Simple, entertaining short stories for beginners and intermediate speakers with slow audio, Italian transcript, and English translation to help you learn Italian and improve your listening and reading skills.
+Simple, entertaining short stories for beginners and intermediate speakers with slow audio, Italian transcript, and English translation to help you improve your listening and reading skills.

 Is it for me?

 Listen to original Italian short stories read by a native speaker at a slow pace!

 The ideal podcast for beginners to intermediate Italian speakers

 How to Learn Italian with these Readings

 Here’s a simple plan to learn effectively with these readings.